 Rekognition has a module to automatically detect emotions such as happiness, sadness or surprise in facial images.
 It can also perform user face verification, which will confirm the user’s identity by comparing the real-time image with the stored reference image.

 The most widely used method of deploying models is SageMaker Service, which you can use in one of two ways:

 - Using SageMaker Hosting Service to set up HTTPS endpoints.
 In this solution, clients applications send requests to HTTPS endpoints to get predictions from deployed models.
 To use this solution, you must provide it with your Docker image.
 If you need to deploy multiple models, you can also use multi-model endpoints.

 - Using SageMaker Batch Transform, which helps you to get predictions for an entire dataset.
 To deploy a model using Batch Transform you need an S3 bucket to store the model, datasets, and predictions.

 The deploying alternative is using AWS IoT Greengrass.
 This service extends AWS to the internet of things (IoT) devices.
 Using this service, devices can collect, filter, process data and they also can run Lambda functions, Docker containers and execute predictions based on ML models even without cloud connection.
 When connected to the internet, Greengrass synchronizes all data with cloud services.

 As you can see, Amazon Web Service offers a rich set of tools that can help you to create impactful machine learning solutions for your business.
 With ML AWS tools you can add new features to your applications, like face detection, chatbots, speech recognition, sentiment analysis of social media content.
-AWS adds new ML services, based on new use cases, every few months, which makes it one of the fastest-growing platforms for creating AI solutions.
+AWS adds new ML services, based on new use cases, every few months, which makes it one of the fastest-growing platforms for creating artificial intelligence development services.